jwtk/jjwt/README.md

 #### Decryption Key Locator

 What if your application doesn't use just a single `SecretKey` or `KeyPair`?
-What if JWEs can be created with different `SecretKey`s, `PasswordKey`s or public/private keys, or a combination of all of them?
+What if JWEs can be created with different `SecretKey`s, `Password`s or public/private keys, or a combination of all of them?
 How do you know which key to specify if you can't inspect the JWT first?

 In these cases, you can't call the `JwtParserBuilder`'s `decryptWith` method with a single key - instead, you'll need